Hydroponic Garden Supply FAQ

 Organic nutrients are food sources that are both organically derived (without the use of unnatural chemicals) and use an organic soil-microbe mechanism to feed your plants.
 In nature, when insoluble forms of food like guanos and seaweeds are used, the bacteria and other microbes in the soil go to work, eating the macro forms, and literally excreting the micro, highly soluble form of the nutrient for the roots to absorb.
 For this reason, organic nutrients are best used in soil or coco-soil blend mediums that will provide a good environment for this mini-ecosystem to thrive.

-What are grow cubes, and why should I use them?
+What is a grow block, and why should I use them?

-Grow cubes, or Grodan (that’s a brand) cubes are made out of rock wool, which is a sort of glass fiber extracted from volcanic rock.
-It’s porous, hold water and nutrients reasonably well, and is inert.
-Cubes are mostly for starting seedlings, early veg, and for more experienced growers, hydroponic flowering.
+Grow blocks, also known as grow cubes, are made out of rock wool.
+Rock wool is a sort of glass fiber extracted from volcanic rock.
+A grow block is porous, allowing it to hold water and nutrients reasonably well, and is inert.
+We carry Grodan grow blocks which are mostly for starting seedlings, early veg, and for more experienced growers, hydroponic flowering.

 What is coco-coir and why should I use it?